webit-de/Minitwin/README.md

   - Enrichment: if a property or collection is missing OR has a `nil` value in a model's `attributes` hash, `from_objects` will attempt to populate it by calling a same-named reader on the provided models (even when the `attributes` hash contains the key set to `nil`).
 This covers typical ORM associations:
     - has_one: nested block/twin properties are initialized from the reader value.
     - has_many: collections accept relation proxies and normalize via `to_a`, wrapping elements into the configured element twin.
   - `from_collection` accepts arrays of hashes, objects with `to_h`/`attributes`, ActiveModel objects, or plain Ruby objects.
+It reuses `from_objects` semantics for each element, including alias handling and enrichment of missing/nil properties or collections from readers (has_one/has_many).
 For non-hash elements it reflects values by calling readers matching the element twin's properties (or instance variables) and instantiates the element twin.

 - Assignment
   - `assign_hash` and `assign_params` update only known attributes.